obonaventure/cnp3/book/application/exercises/ex-application.rst

      - sends DNS requests containing identifiers that are incremented by one after each request
      - sends DNS requests containing random identifiers

 #.
 The DNS protocol can run over UDP and over TCP.
 Most DNS servers prefer to use UDP because it consumes fewer resources on the server.
-However, TCP is useful when a large answer is expected or when a large answer must Use `time dig +tcp` to query a root DNS server.
+However, TCP is useful when a large answer is expected or when a large answer must.
+You can force the utilisation of TCP by using `dig +tcp`.
+Use TCP and UDP to query a root DNS server.
 Is it faster to receive an answer via TCP or via UDP ?

 Internet email protocols